glorat/gainstrack/client/public/welcome.md

 - P&L explain automatically reports over a range of typical time periods - very cool

 ### Errata
-#### Jan'20
+#### Feb'20
-- The login facility is for experimental purposes only, not for general use
+- The login facility is still work in progress but can be tried
 #### Dec'19
 - P&L Explain may pull in real historic quotes from external data sources but other reports do not.
 - Income/Expenses/Liabilities are counterintuitively affected by future market prices, rather than retaining their original cost basis